 This hearty, comforting chicken and rice soup recipe is a remedy for cold weather; especially eaten when snuggled up in a thick, soft blanket.
+It creates the ideal comfort food for National Chicken Soup for the Soul Day.

 Is Chicken and Rice Soup Healthy?